anchore/syft/DEVELOPING.md

 ## Getting started

+In order to test and develop in this repo you will need the following dependencies installed:
+- docker
+- make

 After cloning do the following:
 1. run `make bootstrap` to download go mod dependencies, create the `/.tmp` dir, and download helper utilities.
 2. run `make` to run linting, tests, and other verifications to make certain everything is working alright.